-Armed burglary suspect arrested by Rifle Police Department
+Armed burglary suspect arrested Tuesday was out on bond from January vehicular homicide case

 Once officers arrived on-scene, they did not see any vehicles leave the area.
 The arrest record also states that any nearby security cameras did not record any vehicles leaving the area.

-According to a fellow RPD officer, however, Reynolds, who was scheduled to appear in Garfield County Court Thursday for allegedly killing a pedestrian in Rifle while driving intoxicated in January, was suspected of drinking again and that he lived in the area of where the burglary occurred.
+According to a fellow RPD officer, Reynolds, who appeared in Garfield County Court Thursday in another case for allegedly killing a pedestrian in Rifle while driving intoxicated in January, was suspected of drinking again and that he lived in the area of where the burglary occurred.

+In the earlier case, Reynolds was charged with vehicular homicide for allegedly driving drunk and hitting Robert Baumwoll, 50, around 7:20 a.m.
+Jan.
+22 on U.S. Highway 6 east of Rifle.

+At his Thursday court hearing, bond was set at $20,000 cash, and Reynolds remains in the Garfield County Jail.
+His original bond was $10,000 upon his arrest after the January incident, but that was lowered to $8,000 surety bond on May 28, and he subsequently posted bond and was released.

+Reynolds is due back in court on both cases on Dec.
+17.

-Meanwhile, after the burglary took place early Monday morning, an anonymous source also called in to the RPD.
+After the Monday burglary, an anonymous source also called in to the RPD.
 The caller told police that Reynolds was the one who committed the robbery and that, with Reynolds’ court date coming, “he had nothing to lose.”
 The caller also feared that Reynolds was attempting to “commit suicide by cop,” the arrest record states.

 Home security footage was later obtained by the RPD.
 The footage showed a male walking northbound on Ute Avenue matching the description given to police at the time of the incident.